anomalyco/sst/examples/python-layouts/flat-layout/README.md

 ## Migration

-To migrate from flat to workspace layout:
+To migrate from simple to modern structure:

 ```bash
 # 1. Create package structure